 Blood Tests Can Help You Manage Weight Loss.
 Here’s a Guide for Blood Analysis for Optimal Wellness.

 A simple blood drop can provide valuable insights into your body and help you understand how well you are managing your weight and overall wellness.
-Fitnescity will soon offer blood testing for prevention and weight loss; the tests measure your key wellness indicators, and at the same time offer personalized guidance on how to use the results.
+The Fitnescity Method X test can measure your key wellness indicators, and at the same time offer personalized guidance on how to use the results.
 This includes individualized meal plans, lifestyle and exercise guidance.

 Cholesterol is a fatty substance that occurs naturally in your body.
 At normal levels, it is essential for the body to function properly.
 This includes making hormones, vitamin D, and substances that help you digest foods.

 Your body generally makes all the cholesterol it needs, thus eating too much saturated and trans fats leads to an excess of cholesterol in your blood.
 This, in turn, can increase your risk of heart disease and stroke.

 Excess weight, smoking, drinking alcohol and hypertension are also risk factors that can lead to high cholesterol.
 Although high blood cholesterol does not usually produce any symptoms, it is a significant risk factor for coronary heart disease, heart attack and stroke.
 The great news is that it can easily be controlled with exercise and proper nutrition.

 FIRST, HERE’S WHAT YOU NEED TO KNOW ABOUT CHOLESTEROL MEASUREMENTS